cisagov/Malcolm/README.md

 #### <a name="ComplianceExceptions"></a>Compliance Exceptions

-[Currently](https://github.com/hardenedlinux/harbian-audit/tree/master/bin/hardening) there are 274 checks to determine compliance the with the [harbian-audit](https://github.com/hardenedlinux/harbian-audit) benchmark.
+[Currently](https://github.com/hardenedlinux/harbian-audit/tree/master/bin/hardening) there are 274 checks to determine compliance with the [harbian-audit](https://github.com/hardenedlinux/harbian-audit) benchmark.

 The Malcolm aggregator base operating system claims exceptions from the recommendations in this benchmark in the following categories: